Data-driven Discovery of Diffuse Interstellar Bands with APOGEE Spectra: Modelling RC Spectra

 \subsection{Modelling Flux using Stellar Labels}

 Following the approach of \citet{Ness_2016}, we define the continuum-normalized flux in each pixel to be a 2nd-order polynomial of stellar labels \citep[see also][]{Price-Jones_2018}.
 We note that a key difference between these bodies of work is the stellar labels used in the fitting: \citet{Price-Jones_2018} uses $\teff$, $\logg$, and $\feh$, \citet{Ness_2016} uses the same, but also includes $\alphafe$ and mass, while our model uses $\teff$, $\logg$, $\feh$, $\alphafe$, and age.
+Though a detailed comparison of these models is outside the scope of this work, we expect that our model will produce extremely similar results to the \citet{Ness_2016} case because of the tight relationship between mass and age for RC stars \citep[e.g.][]{Martig_2015}.
 The vector of stellar labels in our analysis for star $j$ is therefore given as

 such that the vector contains all the parameters to the first and second powers, cross terms, and a constant.
 Our model of the continuum-normalized fluxes is defined as

 where $\vec \theta_{i}$ are the coefficients for the stellar label terms in Equation \ref{eq:stellar_label_vector} for pixel $i$ and